 Treatment of anorexia nervosa is complicated by patients' abhorrence of weight gain and denial of illness.
 The physician should attempt to provide a calm, concerned, stable relationship while firmly encouraging a reasonable caloric intake.

 Treatment also involves regular follow-up monitoring and often a team of health care practitioners, including a nutritionist, who may provide specific meal plans or information about the calories needed to restore weight to a normal level.

 Although psychologic therapy is primary, drugs are sometimes helpful.
 Olanzapine up to 10 mg orally once/day may aid weight gain.

 Patients with anorexia nervosa have an intense fear of gaining weight or becoming fat that persists despite all evidence to the contrary.

-Nutritional deficiency disorders are common, and death can occur.
+Physical abnormalities are common, and death can occur.

 Treat with nutritional supplementation, psychologic treatment (eg, cognitive-behavioral therapy), and, for adolescents, family-based therapy; olanzapine may be helpful.